-- Grade WI (early withdrawal) indicates withdrawal from the course, after the late registration period and until the end of the 5th week of the fall and spring semesters, and until the 10th day of the summer modules.
+- Grade WI (early withdrawal) indicates withdrawal from the course, after the late registration period and until the end of the 5th week of the fall and spring semesters, and until the 13th day of the summer term.
 It has no quality points.
 It does not count in the GPA, and no credits will be added to the student’s record.

-- Grade WP (Withdrawal Pass) indicates withdrawal from the course, after the 5th week and until the end of the 10th week of the fall and spring semesters, and from the 11th day of classes until 18th day of the summer modules.
+- Grade WP (Withdrawal Pass) indicates withdrawal from the course, after the 5th week and until the end of the 10th week of the fall and spring semesters, and from the 13th day of classes until 25th day of the summer term.
 It has no quality points.
 It does not count in the GPA, and no credits will be added to the student’s record.

-- Grade WF (Withdrawal Fail) indicates withdrawal from the course, after the 5th week and until the end of the 10th week of the fall and spring semesters, and from the 11th day of classes until 18th day of the summer modules.
+- Grade WF (Withdrawal Fail) indicates withdrawal from the course, after the 5th week and until the end of the 10th week of the fall and spring semesters, and from the 13th day of classes until 25th day of the summer term.
 It has no quality points.
 It does not count in the GPA, and no credits will be added to the student’s record, but is counted as repeat.

-NOTE: A Withdrawal Form for all the above types of withdrawal (WI, WP, and WF) must be submitted to the Registrar’s Office.
+NOTE: A Withdrawal Form for all the above types of withdrawal (WI, WP, and WF) must be submitted to the Registrar’s Office before the set deadlines.

 B. Grade Point Average (GPA)